andrewufrank/daino/docs/site/dough/index.md

 ---
-title: index in site title "Example homepage" page-title : ExampleHomepage
+abstract: "index in site abstract \nThe index page for site.\n"
+author: Author of Settings
 date: 2010-01-29
 keywords: homepage
-abstract: |
+page-title: ExampleHomepage
-    index in site abstract
+title: index in site title "Example homepage"
-    The index page for site.

-author : Author of Settings
+version: publish
 visibility: public
-version: publish
-# image: /resources/templates/img/DSC04809.JPG
-# caption: "ruhiger Sommer im Garten in Geras"
 ---
 index in site text The landing page of the **Example Site** giving access to all the files in the site.
 The Navigation Ribbon can be used despite overwriting!

 Here no image, but use the one set in the settingsN.yml banner.